How Covid-19 spreads

 COVID-19 can easily spread between people, especially indoors and poorly ventilated spaces.
 When an infected person coughs, sneezes or speaks loudly, up to millions of invisible virus particles are released into the surroundings via respiratory droplets, where they can remain infectious for days.
 While the larger droplets settle on all nearby surfaces, smaller droplets can remain suspended for up to 20 minutes in the air or up to 48 hours on surfaces indoors.
 Others can catch COVID-19 when these infected droplets get into their mouth, nose or eyes.

 These spikes attach to the negatively charged walls of a host cell that forms a bridge that enables the virus to enter the host cell and thus infects it.

-The technology to contain coronavirus lies in disabling this bridge - the S-Protein of the virus.
+As per research papers,* the technology to contain coronavirus lies in disabling this bridge - the S-Protein of the virus.

 Northwestern University researchers have uncovered a new vulnerability in the novel coronavirus' infamous spike protein -- illuminating a relatively simple, potential treatment pathway.